erobwen/liquid/readme.md

 # Roadmap

-Features 1-5 are generally done to specification.
-The current development focuses on features 6-7.
+Features 1-6 are generally done to specification.
+The current development focuses on features 7-9.
+Future development is:

+1. Object version control.
+2. Liquid server clustering.
+It should be possible to organize Liquid servers in cluster-trees where end users communicate with leafs, and where the cluster tree act as a multi level data-cache.

 # Folder structure